 Early Aygust I was surveying one of the university buildings in Milano with my colleague.
 A heatwave was underway with outside temperatures of 35°C and in-building 30°C. We moved by bike, carrying survey kit and spare APs in my bike bags.

-The building itself is interesting: a former cinema belonging to the nearby church, later rented by our university, the cinema transformed into a 200 seats lecture hall, the above floors offices.
-The view on the nearby XVI century church and art nouveau buildings is wonderful.
+The building itself is interesting: a former cinema belonging to the nearby church, later rented by our university, the cinema transformed into a 200-seat lecture hall, the above floors offices.
+The view on the nearby XVI century church and art-nouveau buildings is wonderful.

 We spent the morning surveying the building.
 Most of the time was used picking keys from a huge keyring and opening offices – then closing them again.
 After a couple of hours the tethered survey device was really hot and I didn’t want to stuff it back in the bag, even if it was turned off.
 So I found a creative solution:

 Using all 5 Ghz channels available in your regulatory domain is not a choice, it’s a matter of fact.
 Here’s my experience.

 I did a validation survey at one of our remote sites.
 The survey data showed severe co-channel interference almost everywhere.
 The site lies in open countryside and has no detectable neighboring APs: all of the APs are our own and they all transmit in the same 4 non-DFS channels as shown in the reading taken at location A on site: